 As creator, producer, and host of top-rated technology podcasts since 2005, he helps computer users with practical advice on how to get the most from their corporate and personal technologies and software applications.

 As a technology advocate, he contributes to the Linux and open source communities by authoring documentation and writing manuals, guides, and books -- like this one!
-His goal is to help you build your confidence and competence with cloudbased, open source, and commercial software alike.

-Other Publications By This Author
+Publications By This Author